 Students appealing a suspension must:

-- Attach documentation in support of the appeal, including an advisor statement showing remaining credits to graduation for 150% appeals, and
+- Attach documentation in support of the appeal, including a degree progress report provided by the student’s advisor, and

 - Submit all items to the College Financial Aid Office.